cdl-geneseo/geneseo-dictionary/H/Harsh-out.md

 # Harsh out

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-E-H

-Bibliographies and Study Guides : Harsh out

 Created by  Unknown User (met6), last modified by  Unknown User (jcf10) on Nov 18, 2012

 1) v: To act unpleasantlySource: Dictionary of Geneseo English, Spring 1999 - Kocher- 2006Of those surveyed in 2008, 2.3% knew the word, and of those, 0% learned it in Geneseo.
 Talbot, 2008.As of 2010, 0% of students surveyed know the word.
 This word appears to be obsolete.(Fishkin, G-M, 2010)As of 2012, 0% of students surveyed know this definition.(Flynn, G-M, 2012)2) v.
 To chew out or admonishAs of 2012, 5% of students surveyed know this definition.
 0% believe it is of local origin.